Brand Names: Enbrel, Enbrel Mini Prefilled Cartridge, Enbrel Prefilled Syringe, Enbrel SureClick

-Generic Name: etanercept (Pronunciation: ee TAN er sept)
+Generic Name: etanercept

-- What is etanercept (Enbrel)?
+- What is etanercept?

-- How should I use etanercept (Enbrel)?
+- How should I use etanercept?

-- What happens if I miss a dose (Enbrel)?
+- What happens if I miss a dose?

-- What happens if I overdose (Enbrel)?
+- What happens if I overdose?

-- What other drugs will affect etanercept (Enbrel)?
+- What other drugs will affect etanercept?

 - Where can I get more information?

-What is etanercept (Enbrel)?
+What is etanercept?

 Etanercept may also be used for purposes not listed in this medication guide.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-- nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+- liver problems--right-sided upper stomach pain, vomiting, tiredness, loss of appetite, yellowing of your skin or eyes.

-Less serious side effects may include:
+Common side effects may include: